-Lucas is an Associate in the Employment Services and Litigation Groups at Brach Eichler.
+Lucas Markowitz is an Associate in the Labor & Employment and Litigation Practice Groups at Brach Eichler.
 He concentrates his practice on employment litigation and arbitration, but also litigates a wide variety of complex commercial matters.
 Lucas’ employment practice covers a full range of cases from single plaintiff discrimination claims to trade secret and restrictive covenant cases as well as class and collective actions.
 Lucas’ employment practice also includes significant employment law counseling work, counseling clients regarding compliance with all manner of employment laws and regulations.
-On the commercial litigation side, Lucas has litigated shareholder and partnership disputes, professional malpractice cases and estate litigations.
+On the commercial litigation side, Lucas has litigated shareholder and partnership disputes, professional malpractice cases, and estate litigations.

 Secured temporary restraining order freezing assets in a brokerage account which were subject of an estate dispute.
 Later won summary judgment directing the turnover of those disputed assets to our client.